NobodyForNothing/image-to-emoji-art/README.md

 # ABOUT
-This is an python script to convert png and jpg images to scaled versions made out of one-colour emojis.
+This is an python script to convert png, jpg and gif(output isnt animated :( ) images to scaled versions made out of one-colour emojis.
 Please note that this was mainly disgned for Discord and can cause Issues like mismatching colours on other pltforms.